Dancers, choreographers, and a filmmaker learn new ways to collaborate in an innovative dance/film series

 - Audiences can interact with Going Solo through a series of virtual “talkback” sessions in which the artists will provide background on their works and respond to questions and comments submitted by viewers.

 “The film is an inspiring story about people working together to overcome challenges,” Overturff said.
-“And October 2 is ten years to the day since our debut performance that is depicted in the film.
+“And October 2 was ten years to the day since our debut performance that is depicted in the film.
 It seemed like the perfect way to open the Going Solo series.”

 From there, Overturff said, Going Solo will continue with new episodes released every few weeks – with each episode containing the premiere of a short film based on a dancer’s work.
 As they become available, the episodes will be published for viewing on AMB’s website and social media channels, she said.